 The mayor’s office is giving away free tickets to New York families who want to experience Gracie Mansion’s spooky Halloween makeover.

 The online ticket giveaway for tours of the “haunted” mansion on the Upper East Side kicked off Friday.
-The grounds will be decked out for the holiday, including zombie-themed installations, skeletons and a mad scientist.
+The grounds will be decked out for the holiday, including a spooky graveyard, and the mansion will transform into a haunted house.
 Tours will take place Oct.
-28-30, according to organizers.
+26-28, according to organizers.

 Face painting and other kid-friendly activities will take place on the front lawn.